SzpakKamil/SymbolPicker/README.md

 # `SymbolPicker`

-A native macOS component for browsing and selecting SF Symbols with style and color customization.
+A native Apple component for browsing and selecting SF Symbols with style and color customization.

 ## Overview

-SymbolPicker provides an elegant, native-feeling symbol picker for macOS applications.
+SymbolPicker provides an elegant, native-feeling symbol picker for Apple platforms.
 Built to seamlessly integrate with SwiftUI, this package makes it easy to incorporate Apple's SF Symbols into your application with a familiar interface that users will immediately understand.

 The package offers two primary ways to implement symbol picking:
 - The `SymbolPicker` view component for custom UI implementations